CorradoLanera/gpteasyr/README.md

 str(res)
 #> List of 2
-#>  $ content: chr "Certainly!
-The last course our professor provided was a seminar on environmental ethics for senior undergraduat"| __truncated__
+#>  $ content: chr "The last course I provided was on the topic of \"Global Issues in Social Justice\".
+The course explored various"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
 get_content(res)
-#> [1] "Certainly!
-The last course our professor provided was a seminar on environmental ethics for senior undergraduate students.
-The course explored key issues at the intersection of environmental philosophy and ethics, considering perspectives from diverse thinkers such as Aldo Leopold, Rachel Carson, and Arne Naess.
-Students had the opportunity to read and discuss foundational texts in the field, engage in critical analysis of case studies, and develop their own perspectives on environmental ethics issues.
-The course culminated in a final research project where students took a"
+#> [1] "The last course I provided was on the topic of \"Global Issues in Social Justice\".
+The course explored various social justice issues on both a local and global scale, discussing topics such as income inequality, racial equity, environmental sustainability, and human rights.
+Students engaged in critical discussions, group projects, and research assignments to deepen their understanding of the complexities of these issues and identifying possible solutions.
+The course also incorporated guest speakers from diverse backgrounds to provide different perspectives on social justice topics.
+Overall, it was a thought"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")